Controlify

 stadia 0005:18D1:9400.0004: Force Feedback for Google Stadia controller

 Please note that modifying the kernel is dangerous, and you should only attempt this if you know what you are doing.
-This method was provided by Imore3 describing Stadia's incompatibility
+This method was provided by Imore337, described on a GitHub issue describing Stadia's incompatibility

 Windows